Technical Overview of the Flow Staking Auction Phase

 The delegation logic keeps track of the amount of tokens each delegator has delegated for the node operator.
 When rewards are paid, the protocol automatically takes the 8% cut of the delegator's rewards for the node operator and the delegator's rewards are deposited in the delegator's reward pool.

-A staker can commit more tokens to stake for the next epoch at any time, and there are three different ways to do it.
+A staker can commit more tokens to stake for the next epoch at any time during the staking auction, and there are three different ways to do it.

 - They can commit new tokens to stake by submitting a stake_new_tokens transaction, which withdraws tokens from their account's flow token vault and commits them.